-GENIO POPVLI ROMANI portrait coins of the First Tetrarchy, arranged by mint.
+GENIO POPVLI ROMANI portrait coins of the tetrarchies, arranged by mint.

 (To see them arranged by emperor, use these links: Diocletian, Maximian, Constantius, Galerius, or other later emperors.)

-Click the image to see the whole coin.
+Click the image to see both sides of the coin.

 |London, Diocletian||London, Diocletian||London, Diocletian||London, Maximian|